NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Background

-Popular autonomous driving benchmark datasets have multiple data modalities such as image, depth map, LiDAR point cloud, poses, and semantic maps, which are potentially suitable for certain NeRF models wishing to target urban scenes.
+Popular autonomous driving benchmark datasets have multiple data modalities such as images, depth maps, LiDAR point clouds, poses, and semantic maps, which are potentially suitable for certain NeRF models targeting urban scenes.
 Recently, NeRF models such as those proposed in \cite{2021mine} and \cite{2022panoptic} have made effective use of these datasets.

-\textbf{KITTI}\cite{2012kitti}\cite{2013kittidataset}\cite{kitti013ITSC}\cite{kitti2015CVPR} is a well-known city-scale 2D-3D computer vision dataset suite, created for the training and benchmarking of vision algorithms for autonomous driving.
-The suite contains labeled datasets for stereo 3D semantic + 2D semantic segmentation, flow, odometry, 2D-3D object detection, tracking, lane detection, and depth prediction/completion.
-These were created from raw LiDAR and video data captured in Karlsruhe, Germany, using a car based setup with GPS and inertial measurement unit data, captured with a Velodyn LiDAR scanner and multiple cameras.
-The depth prediction/completion dataset is by far the largest of these, containing over 93 thousand depth maps with corresponding RGB images and raw LiDAR scans.
-This dataset however poses a challenge to NeRF training due to its camera coverage that is relatively sparse compared to that of NeRF-specific datasets, requiring sparse-view considerations when designing the model.
-The recent Kitti-360 \cite{liao2022kitti} extension to the dataset suite includes a novel view synthesis benchmark which tabulates many NeRF models.
+\textbf{KITTI} \cite{2012kitti}\cite{2013kittidataset}\cite{kitti013ITSC}\cite{kitti2015CVPR} is a well-known city-scale 2D-3D computer vision dataset suite created for training and benchmarking vision algorithms for autonomous driving.
+The suite contains labeled datasets for stereo 3D semantic and 2D semantic segmentation, flow, odometry, 2D-3D object detection, tracking, lane detection, and depth prediction/completion.
+These were created from raw LiDAR and video data captured in Karlsruhe, Germany, using a car-based setup with GPS and inertial measurement unit data, recorded with a Velodyne LiDAR scanner and multiple cameras.
+The depth prediction/completion dataset is by far the largest, containing over 93 thousand depth maps with corresponding RGB images and raw LiDAR scans.
+This dataset, however, poses a challenge to NeRF training due to its relatively sparse camera coverage compared to NeRF-specific datasets, requiring sparse-view considerations when designing the model.
+The recent KITTI-360 \cite{liao2022kitti} extension to the suite includes a novel view synthesis benchmark which tabulates many NeRF models.

-The \textbf{Waymo Open Dataset} \cite{2020waymo} is a recently published alternative to KITTI.
-Covering 72km$^2$, the dataset is created from point cloud and video data captured from five LiDAR sensors and five high-resolution pinhole cameras in a car based setup, captured in the San Francisco Bay, Mountain View, and Phoenix in the United States.
+The \textbf{Waymo open dataset} \cite{2020waymo} is a recently published alternative to KITTI.
+Covering 72km$^2$, the dataset is created from point cloud and video data captured from five LiDAR sensors and five high-resolution pinhole cameras in a car-based setup, captured in the San Francisco Bay, Mountain View, and Phoenix in the United States.
 In addition to matched point cloud and video data, the dataset also contains annotated labels for 2D and 3D object detection and tracking.
-The dataset contains 1150 separate scenes, (as opposed to KITTI's 22 scenes) and has higher LiDAR and camera resolution.
+The dataset contains 1150 separate scenes (as opposed to KITTI's 22 scenes) and has higher LiDAR and camera resolution.
 Its object annotations are also more extensive by two orders of magnitude (80K vs 12M).